samuelsainz/XCRCBridgingPCH/Readme.md

 ```
 2. Build in Xcode
-3. Move the location of the repo to emulate absolute different paths for producer and conumser
+3. Move the location of the repo to emulate absolute different paths for producer and consumer and clean DerivedData
-4. Build in the consumer
+4. Generate the consumer mode

 ```
 XCRC/xcprepare integrate --input App.xcodeproj --mode consumer

 ```
-5. Build in Xcode
+5. Build the project in Xcode

 #### Expected results: